Scientifically-proven rejuvenating effects - now available to everyone:

 So, if as a human you are programd to live to the age of eighty, epitalon could help you reach - and even exceed - ninety, in perfect health.
 A seven-year experiment conducted on a group of seniors, in this case, elderly members of the eminent Russian Academy of Sciences, showed that a daily injection of epitalon for ten days every six months increased longevity for a significant number of them.
 In comparison with a control group who did not receive epitalon, mortality was reduced by 30% to 50%.

-The age-associated decline in expression of interferon gamma by lymphocytes is one of the principal mechanisms that causes a state of immunodeficiency in elderly people.
+The age-associated decline in expression of i. gamma by lymphocytes is one of the principal mechanisms that causes a state of immunodeficiency in elderly people.
 According to one study, epitalon is able to activate lymphocyte proliferation in the thymus during aging.
-The immune protection provided by this peptide may therefore be explained by its activation of interferon gamma production in T cells.
+The immune protection provided by this peptide may therefore be explained by its activation of i. gamma production in T cells.